-The UPS functions automatically to supply AC electrical power to the critical load.
+The UPS functions automatically to supply AC electrical power to your critical load.
 The UPS always operates in one of three modes:

 - In Normal mode, the critical load is supplied by the inverter, which derives its power from rectified utility AC power.
-In this mode, the rectifier also provides charging current for the battery. - ▶ In Bypass mode, the critical load is directly supported by utility power. - ▶ In Battery mode, the battery cabinet provides DC power, which maintains inverter operation.
-The battery supports the critical load.
+In this mode, the rectifier also provides charging current for the battery. - ▶ In Battery mode, the battery cabinet provides DC power, which maintains inverter operation.
+The battery supports the critical load. - ▶ In Bypass mode, the critical load is directly supported by utility power.